ratufacturing/fossea_archive/README.md

 	* Make sure you give it the absolute path, something like:
 <br/>`/home/%Username%/LBRYDL/extra_channels.txt`
 	* If you're having trouble with connection issues, it's worth checking to see if it's a hashlib error- I was having issues but fixed it with this: https://stackoverflow.com/a/72509045

+# Suggestions and more

+* You should never run someone else's script without making sure that it's safe to do so, and isn't reporting to someone else.

+ 	* I would reccomend taking a quick glance through it, it's pretty simple and I've tried to comment it well.

+   * The lbrytools fork I created can also be found under my profile in another repo.
+I've personally gone through the originaly repo and it seems to be fine, you can check my commits to see what I've changed (only added a setup.py file and made a new folder to make it pip-able).

+* I would highly reccomend using a VPN whenever doing any downloading (keeps your ISP from getting mad at you, keeps other entities off your ass.

+ 	* I would reccomend ProtonVPN or AirVPN as VPNs that allow port forwarding.
+Please set up port forwarding and seed if you can, the LBRY network only stays alive with your help!

+   	* Mullvad is also easy to use and one I trust.

+* Setup a seedbox if you can.
+I'm going to try to make a Docker container if I get around to it (but it shouldn't be too hard if someone wants to beat me to it).
+* I'm also going to try to make it runnable using CLI arguements at some point, which would allow setting it up as a service on Windows or Linux that runs in the background.